ELGAS Knowledge Hub

 7. Scorching or Soot

-If you see scorching or soot in an unusual location on the appliance, it may indicate a leak when turned on.
+If you see scorching or soot in an unusual location on the appliance, it may indicate a gas leak when turned on.

-For example, a burner connection that has a leak may create a flame in an unintended place.
+For example, a burner connection that has a gas leak may create a flame in an unintended place.

 This is a serious issue as a fire hazard and ignition already exist.